olavosilva/Energy-based-absorption/README.md

 # Energy-based-absorption
-Companion codes for the article "Energy-based evaluation of sound absorption: Application to rigid duct network FE models under normal incidence"
+Companion repository containing the codes developed for the article "Energy-based evaluation of sound absorption: Application to rigid duct network FE models under normal incidence".